 12 Strong Topic Ideas For A Math Extended Essay

-Writing a math extended essay can be quite a challenge.
+Writing a math extended essay can be quite a challenge unless you are using an IB extended essay writing service.
 You have many factors to consider such as following the right format, choosing the best approach for your study, and defending your thesis (if required).
 So choosing an engaging topic that pertains to today’s issues is a crucial first step when you are in the planning stages.

 Obviously, mathematics are your primary interest or else you wouldn’t have this assignment, to begin with due to not being enrolled in a course that goes above and beyond Algebra 102 or Geometry 104.
 (Even if you’re forced to endure a statistics course, you would have some interest in mathematical data or at least possess an awareness of working with numbers in your chosen field.)
 So one bit of advice on selecting a topic for your extended essay topics is to combine your intrigue with math with a problem, scenario or specific career domain (e.g.: medical, technology, sociology, business, etc.) that will not only hold your attention but also relate to current trends or events.

 So here some suggestions for fascinating math essay topics to get you started: